Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1/select.typ

 #nb_todo(date: datetime(year: 2023, month: 9, day: 23), monthly-schedule: "On")[
   + Select the wings configuration using a decision matrix.
-(Everyone) ]
+(Everyone)
+  + Create a plan for the construction of the wings using CAD.
+(Ajibola) ]

 #nb_admonition(type: "select", title: "Decision Matrix")[